-The holding company and its subsidiary operate predominantly in radio broadcasting services industry.
+The holding company and its operating subsidiary operate predominantly in radio broadcasting services industry.
 The holding company operates in Fiji while its subsidiary operates in Papua New Guinea.

-Geographical Segments
+Geographical segments

-The following tables present revenue and profit information and certain asset and liability information regarding geographical segments for the years ended 31 December 2019 and 2018.
+The following tables present revenue and profit information and certain asset and liability information regarding geographical segments for the years ended 31 December 2020 and 2019.